AdobeDocs/experience-manager-64.en/help/communities/getting-started.md

 discoiquuid: 4f4c73eb-281e-4dfb-9cb0-2341d5ee94ae
 ---

-# Getting Started with AEM Communities{#getting-started-with-aem-communities}
+# Getting Started with AEM Communities {#getting-started-with-aem-communities}

 AEM Communities allows companies to create dedicated branded community experiences from a library of site templates.
 Forums, groups, blogs, file sharing, calendars, activity feeds, and extended user profiles can be integrated into your website to foster interactions between propsects, customers, and companies.